 “That’s great,” said Whittaker.
 “And getting your brother involved is an excellent idea.”

 “Sorry?” said Serafina, clearly puzzled by this.
 “I must have misunderstood.
 Did you just say, ‘getting your brother involved’?”

 “Of course,” said Whittaker.
 “You and Weasley are perfect examples of …”

 His voice trailed away as soon as he saw the looks on both of our faces.
-We were staring at each other with wide copper-coloured eyes … my eyes!
+We were staring at each other with open mouths and wide copper-coloured eyes … my eyes!
 Mother’s eyes!
 Why hadn’t I noticed this before?
-I knew I had a big brother, Winston from another litter whom I’d never met, but I never knew I had a little sister and that that sister was Serafina!
-She was obviously from a more recent litter than me.
+I knew I had a big brother, Winston from another litter whom I’d never met, but I never knew I had a little sister!
+Serafina was obviously from a more recent litter than me.
+I felt myself growing in stature.
 I was a Big Brother!
 This brought with it responsibility, family duty, concern.
-I felt myself growing in stature.
 I needed to set an example, keep a watchful eye, pass on wisdom that only comes with age.

 “This is my finest hour”, said a voice inside my head which sounded a lot like how I imagined my big brother Winston’s might sound.

 “Mother was a Ragdoll,” said Serafina who was clearly still in shock.
 Obviously my first big brotherly duty would be to take her aside and put her straight on “the birds and the bees”.

 “She was a cat,” interjected Ron.
 “Your mother was definitely a cat.”

 “Lily, your mother … and Serafina’s mother, was a Ragdoll Persian,” explained Whittaker.
 “I’m sorry if I’ve sprung this on you.
 I thought you both knew.”